‘Several’ US personnel injured in rocket attack on Iraq base - KVIA

 “We can confirm that there was a suspected rocket attack today against US and Coalition forces at Al-Asad Airbase, Iraq,” the official said.
 “Initial indications are that several US personnel were injured.
 Base personnel are conducting a post-attack damage assessment.”

-The attack comes amid extremely high tensions in the Middle East, as the US has been bracing for Iranian retaliation against Israel.
+The attack comes amid extremely high tensions in the Middle East, as the US has been bracing for Iranian retaliation against Israel over the assassination of Hamas political leader Ismail Haniyeh in Tehran last week.
+Israel has not commented on the killing of Haniyeh.
+Hezbollah in Lebanon has also vowed retaliation on Israel after the assassination of one of its top commanders in Beirut less than a day before Haniyeh’s killing.

 It also comes just days after Defense Secretary Lloyd Austin ordered additional military assets to the region, sending a carrier strike group, a fighter squadron and additional warships to the Middle East.